AidanShirey/fly/README.md

 **Why does my supported file not open?**

-The zip file extraction features this service uses are dependent are listed above.
+The zip file extraction features this service uses are dependent on the libraries listed above.